Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 6 To add significance to a completed action

-Last, you can use the present perfect tense to make any past action sound more important.
-The present perfect tense is often used with great achievements or accomplishments, as well as dramatic or rare events.
-This makes it appropriate for newsworthy events or major life experiences.
+Use the present perfect tense to make any past action sound more important.
+The present perfect tense is often used with great achievements or accomplishments and dramatic or rare events.
+This makes it appropriate for newsworthy events or significant life experiences.

 Macbeth has killed the king.